Ixrec/rust-orphan-rules/README.md

 - In some complex cases, the desired `impl` doesn't "feel" like an orphan impl, although it technically is one by today's rules.
 These are the cases that probably should be addressed by changing the precise statement of the orphan rules.

   - See https://github.com/rust-lang/rfcs/issues/1856 and https://github.com/rust-lang/rfcs/pull/2451 for very recent, unfinished discussions about these cases.
+Since this discussion is already active, I'm going to avoid creating dedicated issues about these details here until the dust settles on RFC #2451.

 That's all the high-level cases I'm aware of.
 If I missed something, please open an issue.